fredybustos/atomPackage/README.md

   <a href="">${1}</a>
 ```

-# Comand line for React.js
+# Command line for React.js

 ## ric